software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 >
 > -- Manifesto for Agile Software Development

+The Manifesto for Agile Software Development doesn't go into details on how to actually _implement_ these values in practice.
+Different Agile software development process frameworks, such as _Scrum_ and _SAFe_ describe a detailed process that follows these values.

 ## Software development lifecycle

 The software development process is divided into different phases: